CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 This image looks like it has been terribly exposed and it is caused by the program not normalziing the ray traced image by the number of iterations.

-Loop unrolling

-Do deniosing once after certain iterations more efficient doing it multiple times is useless. using constant memory

-iteratively updated offset

-position need to divide by 10 cuz not normalized. smaller iteration more blurry larger kernel more blurry
-There is a tradeoff between detail and noise